MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 1. On **1.7 Restart servers**, click **Restart servers** if required.
 Verify that each server has successfully started.
 1. On **1.8 Choose host networking**, select one of the following:
     - **Use Network ATC to deploy and manage networking (Recommended)**.
 We recommend using this option for configuring host networking.
 Network ATC provides an intent-based approach to host network deployment and helps simplify the deployment and network configuration management for Azure Stack HCI clusters.
 For more information about using Network ATC, see [Network ATC](network-atc.md).
     - **Manually configure host networking**.
 Select this option to manually configure host networking.
-For more information on configuring RDMA and Hyper-V host networking for Azure Stack HCI, see [Host network requirements](../concepts/host-network-requirements.md).
+For more information about configuring RDMA and Hyper-V host networking for Azure Stack HCI, see [Host network requirements](../concepts/host-network-requirements.md).
 1. Select **Next: Networking** to proceed to [Step 2: Networking](#step-2-networking).

 ## Step 2: Networking